FloFlo93/PICA-to-go/README.md

 <img src=".phenotype_file.png"></img>

 The name of the bins in the phenotype file has to correspond to the naming used in the directory containing all bins.
 In case the file suffix is faa, fna, fa or fasta (with or without an additional gz suffix), it is allowed (but not required) to skip the suffix in the phenotype file.
-For example it is fine if the bin is named ERR410035.fna and in the phenotype file the file is called ERR410035.
+For example it is fine if the bin is named ERR410035.fna, but is refered as ERR410035 in the phenotype file.
 It is, however, strongly recommended to keep the naming identical.

 ### Class name
 The name of the class corresponds to the name used in the phenotype file.